What are Investment Securities?

 Factors to Consider Before Buying Securities

 Factors to be considered for the acquisition of investment securities:

 The risk appetite for every investor is different from another.
 The risk appetite depends on the income, personal liabilities or expenses, and savings of the investor.
 For a young investor who has no personal liabilities to entertain and who earns and saves good, his risk appetite is more than an investor who has more fixed personal liabilities and thus saves a lesser amount of money.

 Investors having a good risk appetite can invest in more risky securities say equity than investors having a low-risk appetite.
 They may consider investing in fixed income securities.

 #2 – Lock-in Period

-Investors who expect the urgent need of money or liquidity in the near future will invest in more liquid securities than investors who are able to lock-in their investment.
-The motivator to investors locking their securities for a longer term is extra return generated in the name of liquidity lost.
+Investors who expect the urgent need of money or liquidity shortly will invest in more liquid securities than investors who can lock-in their investment.
+The motivator to investors locking their securities for a longer term is the extra return generated in the name of liquidity lost.